dpSWATH-sun/dpSWATH/README.md

 ## Preprocessing of datasets
 For the training of both dpRT and dpMS, only high quality data are used to train the models.
 * For the datasets used for dpRT, only the retention time of high confident peptides are selected.
-* For the datasets used for dpMS, dpMScore are performed to get the consistent mass spctra for the training of dpMS.
+* For the datasets used for dpMS, dpMScore are performed to get the consistent mass spectra for the training of dpMS.

 ## Procedures to train models of dpRT